gdevika423/devika-portfolio/content/_index.md

   <p class="hero-status">Currently consulting independently · 15+ years leading documentation functions in enterprise SaaS, fintech, and networking software</p>
   <h3>Building documentation systems that make complex products usable at scale</h3>
   <p class="hero-subtitle">
-    I've led documentation teams and built the AI-enabled systems they run on, turning fragmented content efforts into a governed, measurable function that scales with the product.
+    I've led documentation teams and built the <span class="kw">AI-assisted</span> editorial workflow they ran on, turning fragmented content efforts into a governed, measurable function that scaled with the product.
     <br>
-    My focus is building the operating model, the editorial standards, and the <span class="kw">AI-assisted</span> workflows that let a documentation team grow without growing headcount 1:1.
+    My focus is the operating model, the editorial standards, and the <span class="kw">AI-assisted</span> workflows that let a documentation team grow without growing headcount 1:1.
   </p>
   <div class="hero-actions">
     <a class="btn-primary" href="/platform-systems/">See the systems I design</a>